WHAT IS TANTALITE?

 Coltan is a dull metallic ore which consists of the elements Columbite and Tantalite, from which the minerals Tantalum and Niobium are extracted.
 Niobium is a lustrous grey, ductile metal with a relatively low density, high melting point and with superconductor properties.

-Tantalum is the indispensable key for the world’s electronics industry.
-It is used for producing Tantalum capacitors, which is a fundamental component of electronic products – mobile phones, gaming systems, MP3 players, computer hard drives and more.
+Tantalite is the indispensable key for the world’s electronics industry.
+The list of Tantalite’s uses in our daily activities, are extensive.
+It is used for producing Tantalite capacitors, which is a fundamental component of electronic products – mobile phones, gaming systems, MP3 players, computer hard drives and more.
 It is also used to produce Surface Acoustic Wave (SAW) filters for mobile phones.
-Tantalum is used in renewable energy technology including its use to manufacture batteries in electric vehicles.
-Additional uses include the manufacture of cutting tools, the increase of refractive indexes of glass lenses, the manufacture of cameras, and the lining for pipes, tanks, and vessels.
+Tantalite is used in renewable energy technology to manufacture batteries in electric vehicles.
+Additionally, it is used to manufacture cutting tools, increase refractive indexes of glass lenses, manufacture cameras, and as a lining for pipes, tanks, and vessels.

-Tantalum also has extensive uses in medicine such as blood vessel support stents, manufacture surgical appliances, suture clips, and wires, capacitors for small electronic devices such as hearing aids and pacemakers, bone replacement therapy, and connecting torn nerves.
+The medical industry has harnessed the effectiveness of Tantalite and uses it extensively for blood vessel support stents; manufacture surgical appliances, suture clips and wires; produce capacitors for small electronic devices such as hearing aids and pacemakers; bone replacement therapy and in connecting torn nerves.

 Presently there is a high consumption of Nickel – Tantalite super-alloys for use in jet engines.
 However, this will likely significantly increase in this 21st century with increased orders for various airplanes - both commercial and private.

 We cannot imagine our lives without technology.
 Tantalite is an essential mineral and will continue its vital role in our digital age.
 It is evident that Tantalite is here to stay.